-Endorse the continuation of the 6 days a week Winter Warmer approach (with a new name) and then review in 6 months.
-The additional cost profile added to Independent Living budget would be in the region of £42,015.
-Which takes into account a 20% increase in overall operating costs including energy costs.
-Making enhanced payments for staff who work Saturdays.
-Independent Living understand that there may be some appetite to fund this provision via the SBC cost of living fund potentially for this period, of a further 6 months though there is also provision within the NWS Alliance Prevention Fund.
+Endorse the continuation of the 6 days a week approach and then review in 6 months.
+The additional cost profile added to Independent Living budget would be in the region of £42,015 p.a or £840 per Saturday.
+Which takes into account a 20% increase in overall operating costs including energy costs and making enhanced payments for staff who work Saturdays.
+There is provision within the NWS Alliance Prevention Fund to further fund this initiative.
 It needs to be recognised to enable this initiative to become a permanent provision a growth bid would need to be submitted to embed the additional budget implications.
-Our community centres are a highly regarded and a wellattended resource, unfortunately they require a subsidy to operate.
+Our community centres are a highly regarded and a well-attended resource, unfortunately they require a subsidy to operate.
 Service managers have had an indication from both Greeno and Fordbridge centre managers that they would be willing to continue to work alternate Saturdays to enable the 6 day a week offer to continue.
-Therefore, the projected budget increase we feel is a reasonable estimation of the projected additional 6month cost of shared Saturday opening.
+Therefore, the projected budget increase we feel is a reasonable estimation of the projected additional 6-month cost of shared Saturday opening.
 This approach relies heavily on staff goodwill and is likely to result in increased burn out and staffing and rota issues.